sourcegraph/handbook/content/handbook/editing/handbook-content-best-practices.md

 ![Handbook contributors](https://storage.googleapis.com/sourcegraph-assets/handbook/handbook-contributors.png)

-## Content Curators
+## Content Help

 Two [guiding principles](../index.md#guiding-princples) of the Handbook are that everyone can edit the Handbook, and that the Handbook is maintained by everyone.
 Sometimes, it can be difficult to know _where_ to put the content you're looking to add.
-The @handbook-content-curators group in Slack is here to help.
-You can tag that group in the #handbook Slack channel for help with things like:
+Ask in the #handbook channel for help with things like:

 1. Where should I put this new page or directory?
 1. Should I create a new page for this content, or embed in an existing page?